otto-de-legacy/lambdacd-lineup/README.md

 * threshold: This step will fail if the difference between your versions is higher than this value (no default)
 * sub-domain: develop, live, ... (default: www)

-You will see the images if you click on this step:
+You can see the screenshots if you click on this step:

 ![ScreenShot](/doc/images/lambdacd-lineup-1.png)

 ![ScreenShot](/doc/images/lambdacd-lineup-2.png)